- Side Effects

 - Food may affect Epidiolex levels.
 Consistent dosing of Epidiolex concerning meals is recommended to reduce variability in cannabidiol plasma exposure.

 - A calibrated measuring device (either 5 mL or 1 mL oral syringe) will be provided and is recommended to measure and deliver the prescribed dose accurately.
 A household teaspoon or tablespoon is not an adequate measuring device.

 - Oral administration is recommended.
 When necessary, can be enterally administered via feeding tubes, such as nasogastric or gastrostomy tubes.
-Do not use with tubes made of polyvinyl chloride (PVC).
+Do not use tubes made of polyvinyl chloride (PVC).